Project-Arda/bgls/README.md

 ### Hashing
 The hashing algorithm is currently try-and-increment, and we support SHA3, Kangaroo twelve, Keccak256, and Blake2b.

-We previously used a direct implementation of [Indifferentiable Hashing to Barreto–Naehrig Curves](http://www.di.ens.fr/~fouque/pub/latincrypt12.pdf) using blake2b, however this was removed because this can't be implemented in the EVM due to gas costs.
-This may be added back in.
+We previously used a direct implementation of [Indifferentiable Hashing to Barreto–Naehrig Curves](http://www.di.ens.fr/~fouque/pub/latincrypt12.pdf) using blake2b, however this was removed because this can't be implemented in the EVM due to gas costs, and will not work for BLS12-381.

 ## Future work
-- Use a faster pairing implementation. (ideally with gpu support for batch pairing)
 - Optimize bigint allocations.
 - Add utility operations for serialization of keys/signatures.
 - Implement a better Hashing algorithm, such as Elligator Squared
-- Write Go Bindings for the pairing operation of [BLS12-381](https://github.com/ebfull/pairing/tree/master/src/bls12_381), so we can use BLS12-381
+- Integrate [BLS12-381](https://github.com/ebfull/pairing/tree/master/src/bls12_381) with go bindings.
 - Abstract choice of curve in bgls.go

 ## References